leunam10/italian-basketball-analytics/README.md

 ### Exploring the Data and Models
 - Historical data is available in the `data/` directory.
 - Predictive models are located in the `models/` directory.
-- Notebooks detailing the analysis and model training process can be found in the `notebooks/` directory.
+- Scripts detailing the analysis and model training process can be found in the `scripts/` directory.

 ## 📈 Data Sources
 The datasets used in this project contain detailed statistical data for both players and teams across 20+ seasons of the Italian Basketball A League.
 These datasets include information such as: